noi-techpark/opendatahub-timeseries-analytics/README.md

 ## Local development

-Run the application inside the `src/main/webapp` folder with `python3 -m http.server` and then check `localhost:8000` for results.
+Run the application inside the `src/main/webapp` folder with `python3 -m http.server 8999` and then check `localhost:8999` for results.
+Make sure to use the port `8999`, if you want to test authentication with our Keycloak test server, since the callback has been set to `localhost:8999`.

 ## Docker environment (optional)